westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 ![Solution Structure](./images/month1/Solution-Structure.png)

 On the right side (by default) you can see a `Solution Explorer`.
 In .NET, a solution (marked as 1) is a container for all files needed that your program is made of.
 Essentially, treat a `solution` as a container of projects (marked as 2).
 Project is like a module (or a layer) for a full program, which provides functionality for some (or all) of it.
-Projects are made of different files, but for now, we will focus .cs file.
+Projects are made of different kinds of files, but for now, we will focus on .cs files.
 For code to be compiled as C# code, it needs to be put in .cs files (marked as 3).

 ___